coston/react-forcefield/README.md

 ## Usage

-To use, `import Forcefield from 'react-forcefield`, wrap the component in the <Forcefield> component, and voilà!
+To use, `import Forcefield from 'react-forcefield`, wrap some code in the  `<Forcefield>` component, and voilà!

 ```jsx
 import React from 'react'